AstroGuillaume/SURE2024/README.md

 #3.
 Ejecting the droplet with the compressed air system:

 The 5/16" clear tube should be plugged into the laboratory hose with a worm drive clamp.
 This clamp is very important in the setup as it avoids the ejection of the tubing from the laboratory hose.
-Adjust the pressure regulator for the air ejection and the pressure regulator for the pipette pushing piston.
+Adjust the pressure regulator for the air ejection system, and adjust the pressure regulator for the pipette pushing piston.
 You can adjust the desired pressure using a screwdriver.

-Turn on the ON/OFF switch on top of the small circuit enclosure box.
-Then press on the toggle switch.
+Turn on the ON/OFF toggle switch on top of the small circuit enclosure box.
+Then press on the push button switch.
 This will open the two solenoid valves and allow a constant flow rate to be acheived at the air ejection needle.
 Open the laboratory air supply.
-You will be able to adjust the air to the desired flow rate by looking at the value indicated by the rotameter.
-You can also change the value of the pressure in the chamber once again using a screwdriver.
-Turn the ON/OFF metal switch to "OFF" and then turn it "ON", this closes the valves and repowers ON the arduino inside the box.
-This will allow a sufficient pressure to be built in the compressed air line, allowing the piston to be ready for activation.
+You will be able to adjust the air flow to the desired flow rate by looking at the value indicated by the rotameter.
+Ensure to not go above the maximum flow rate indicated on the rotameter, this could damage the instrument.
+Turn the ON/OFF metal toggle switch to "OFF" and then turn it "ON" again, this closes the valves and repowers ON the arduino inside the box.
+This will allow a sufficient pressure to be built in the compressed air line, allowing the piston and air ejection system to be ready for activation.

 Pipette your solution using either the 10uL or 100uL dedicated pipette and place it in the pipette support.
 Lower the pipette down using the hex key, to a level where it is close to the air ejection needle.
 You can also adjust the height of the piston by using the hex key.
 The piston should directly touch the top of the pipette.

-When ready to proceed to the droplet ejection, click on the recording button on the computer and quickly press on the toggle switch.
-The droplet will be ejected as soon as the toggle switch is pressed, and 10ms later, the compressed air system will be turned ON, fragmenting the droplet into multiple smaller droplets.
+When ready to proceed to the droplet ejection, click on the recording button on the computer and quickly press on the push button switch.
+The droplet will be ejected as soon as the push button switch is pressed, and 10ms later, the compressed air system will be turned ON, fragmenting the droplet into multiple other smaller droplets.

 You can select the relevant frames within the whole recording by adjusting the start and end cursors on PFV4.

 **Tube Rotator**

 This Falcon tube rotator was made to mix polymer solutions for long durations while ensuring that sedimentation does not happen.
 It must be plugged to a 120V AC outlet and just needs to be turned to ON.
-The speed can be controlled by adjusting it to a desired value using the arduino script under TubeRotator -> tube_rotator.ino
+The speed can be controlled by opening the box, plugging the arduino board to the computer, adjusting the speed variable in the arduino script under TubeRotator -> tube_rotator.ino to the desired value.
+Since the board is not a true arduino board, the CH340 driver should be installed on your computer to be able to see the board in the arduino app.
+The driver can be downloaded from: https://www.elegoo.com/blogs/arduino-projects/elegoo-arduino-nano-board-ch340-usb-driver?srsltid=AfmBOooNBPDVZOu_l9fAv63BIZNMFUos_b01z_TnlKjmj5HMD87adBCv

 https://github.com/user-attachments/assets/549b61cc-e7b3-4ce6-a9e2-92ba2238ea65